Deadlines for alternate media requests

-Read&Write Gold software supports reading and writing with Text-to-speech of PDFs, webpages, Word docs, and any on screen text, enhanced spell checking and converting text into mp3s.
+Read&Write Gold software supports reading and writing with Text-To-Speech (TTS) of PDFs, webpages, Word docs, and any on screen text, enhanced spell checking and converting text into mp3s.
 Read & Write Gold is available on IUware to students, faculty, and staff free of charge.

-Students referred to the ATAC by their disability services office can receive no-cost assistive technology (AT) loans, in addition to any necessary consultation, training and support.
+Students referred to the ATAC by their disability services office can receive assistive technology (AT) loans and necessary consultation, training and support at no cost to them.
 The ATAC's AT library includes various assistive software for low-vision/blind computer access, voice recognition, reading assistance, and writing assistance.
 Also included are a variety of talking calculators, keyboards, mice, trackballs, note-taking tools, and tactile diagramming tools.